Compounding

 Reinvesting gains to generate returns on returns — the core mechanic behind long-term wealth creation.

-The Market Wizards cubicle and the compound move — add only to positions you're winning
+The Market Wizards cubicle and the compound move — add only to winners

 Secular vs. cyclical themes — and why linearity is the final differentiator